PresentationPatterns/presentationpatterns.github.com/glossary/index.md

 <h3>Hecklers (Antipattern)</h3>
 <p>An audience of any substantial size will have individuals that aim to gain recognition through attacks on the presenter’s premise, approach, or discoveries.
 Coping with them requires preparation, a cool head, and decisive action.
 Dealing decisively with hecklers keeps the presentation on track and protects the congenial members of the audience.  </p>
 <h3>Hiccup Words (Antipattern)</h3>
-<p>Hiccup Words are involuntary exclamations (“Ummm,” “Ahhh,” etc.) that distract and detract from the presentation.
+<p>Hiccup Words are involuntary exclamations ("Ummm," "Ahhh," etc.) that distract and detract from the presentation.
 Dead air isn’t a cardinal sin, and it’s unlikely anyone in your audience will break into a presentation just because you paused.</p>
 </section>
 <section><div class='glossdiv' title='I'>
 <h2 class='title'>I</h2>